 The Tesla based Shooting Brake conversion press presentation.

-Dutch RemetzCar revealed their full electric custom built shooting brake today.
-Based on the Tesla Model S, the shooting brake was commissioned by Dutch collectioneur Floris de Raadt, who is an avid fan of shooting brakes and has owned several one-of-a-kind shooting brakes.
+Based on the Tesla Model S, this shooting brake was commissioned by Dutch collectioneur Floris de Raadt, who is an avid fan of shooting brakes and has owned several one-of-a-kind shooting brakes.
 Mr. de Raadt is also an early adopter of full electric driving since 2008.
-RemetzCar earlier developed the exclusive Tesla Model S Hearse, building upon their extensive experience converting cars with and aluminium structure and body, like the Audi A8.
-Dutch designer Niels van Roij, who runs an independent automotive design firm in the United Kingdom was responsible for the Shooting Brake design.
+Niels van Roij Design was responsible for the Shooting Brake design.
 The project was supported by Dutch premium tyre manufacturer Vredestein.

 Mr. de Raadt explains: “The idea was to translate my Tesla Model S into a dynamic and sporty yet elegant Shooting Brake, rather than creating a car with maximum luggage space.
 Niels van Roij Design developed several options for the conversion, focusing on premium design combined with limited conversion costs: thus making coach building available for a larger group of connoisseurs.
 Our favourite was the option called ‘Bold Chrome’, featuring remarkable high gloss chrome window trims emphasizing the bold dynamic lines of the car.
 The result is truly stunning!”

-Right after the reveal, the owner will make a tour through various countries in Europe, showing the car to prospects and media outlets.
-It will have its public premiere at the International Concours d’Élégance Paleis Het Loo, held from 29 June to 1 July 2018 in Apeldoorn, The Netherlands.
+Right after the reveal, the owner has made a tour through various countries in Europe, showing the car to prospects and media outlets.
+It had its public premiere at the International Concours d’Élégance Paleis Het Loo, held from 29 June to 1 July 2018 in Apeldoorn, The Netherlands.

 Location shots: Luuk van Kaathoven